zjutvis/VOBGP/README.md

 This repository hosts a web-based interactive browser of our survey paper.

-This survey is  at ChinaVis 2023 Review Track, .
+This survey is  at ChinaVis 2023 Review Track.

 Online interactive browser: https://zjutvis.github.io/VOBGP/